alphagov/transformation-dashboard/_posts/2000-01-03-redundancy-payment.markdown

 status: "beta"
 status-strapline: "This service is being developed in two parts.
 Part 1 deals with the application, while part 2 deals with compensation for loss of notice.
-Part 2 is in public beta and Part 1 is in beta development and will be supported by GOV.UK Verify."
+Part 2 went into public beta in January.
+Part 1 is also now in beta and is supported by GOV.UK Verify."

 videos:
   - url: https://www.youtube.com/watch?v=2yXnblGFyMQ